BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 voxel.Z =  godot.Y
 ```

-This transformation is applied on the CPU when computing camera vectors passed to the shader.
+This transformation is applied on the CPU when computing camera and light vectors passed to the shader.
 The shader operates entirely in voxel space.

 ---